 The technology used in today’s sonar fish finders is very advanced and the units are computers.
 Like any other computer, smartphone or other electronics things change quickly and are constantly being updated to improve performance and compatibility with other products.

 Think of you’re computer or iPhone and the constant reminders you’re getting to update applications and software.
-Your marine electronics are no different and they’re devices that aren’t constantly connected to the internet with reminders popping up so you need to take matters in your own hands.
+Your marine electronics are no different and they’re devices that aren’t constantly connected to the internet with reminders popping up so you need to take matters into your own hands.

 Before you work on any installation steps, check your software and make sure your software is up to date for any electronics you’ll be installing.